-8. "Come, thou who lovest duty,-abandon this purpose for the sake of duty.
+8. "Come, thou who love duty,--abandon this purpose for the sake of duty.

-9. "Enjoy for a while the sovereignty of the earth, -thou shalt go to the forest at the time provided by the sastras,-do not show disregard for thy unhappy kindred.
+9. "Enjoy for a while the sovereignty of the earth, --thou shall go to the orest at the time provided by the sastras,--do not show disregard for thy unhappy kindred.
 Compassion for all creatures is the true religion.